 - In Samurai Jack, a lone white wolf survives a brutal fight against several giant alien creatures.
 The wolf later befriends Jack, who had also survived an intense battle of his own.

-- Star Wars Rebels has a pack of Force-connected wolves, with a white wolf as their leader.
+- Star Wars Rebels has a pack of Force-connected loth-wolves, with a white wolf as their leader.
 While the rest of the wolves act like wild animals except when prodded otherwise by their leader, the white wolf is abnormally intelligent, has a spiritual connection with the Jedi and its planet, and can speak with a deep, alien voice.
 They help Ezra and his rebel friends liberate Lothal from The Empire.